CoutHi/DDCDude/README.md

 ```

 # How To Run
-Clone this repository and run
+Clone this repository and run to run the program without compiling.
 ```
 cargo run
 ```
-To run the program without compiling.

-You can use
+You can use to compile it.
 ```
 cargo build --release
 ```
-To compile it.

 The binary will be in target/release/ddcdude

+# IMPORTANT

+You need to first install and properly set up ddcutil to use this program.
+You can take a look at their documentation to do that.